Summer Music Festival Rundown

 Bottle Rock in Napa Valley combines cooking, music, and craft beer May 24 through 26.
 This full sensory experience runs $359 for all three days of general admission.
 General admission includes all the music and access to wine cabanas, craft beer, and specialty cocktails.

 Outside Lands bills itself as a celebration of the Bay Area and runs August 9 to 11 in Golden Gate Park.
 A three-day pass will set you back $385.
 Take note that Outside Lands takes place in the heart of San Francisco, so you won’t be able to stay on the grounds or camp like some other festivals.
 Need to split a hotel with your festival buds?
-You can send money right from the SoFi Money app.
+You can send money right from the SoFi Checking and Savings app.
 If they also have the app the transfer is instant.

 The Roots Picnic is Saturday, June 1 in Philadelphia’s Fairmount Park.
 This one-day festival, hosted by locals the Roots, features a deep lineup that will probably satisfy most hip hop heads.
 Tickets start at a reasonable $69.50 for general admission with VIP seats at $350.